rpi-graduate-council/grad-wiki/RPI/Graduate Council.md

 RPI students have [their own Government](https://sites.google.com/view/rpistugov/home), and with that formal representation.
 The [RPI Graduate Council](https://sites.google.com/view/rpistugov/graduate-council) (GC) is its graduate branch, and consists of 15 graduate students elected by the entire RPI graduate student body.
-The Council's purpose is to represent graduate students in university affairs and advocate for their needs.
+The Council's purpose is to represent graduate students in university affairs and advocate for their needs, see e.g. its ['23-'24 Term Report](https://rpi.box.com/v/GC-Term-Report-2023-24).

 ## Communication Channels with the Institute